yo35/rpb-chessboard/README.md

 RPB Chessboard
 ==============

-RPB Chessboard is a plugin for [WordPress](http://wordpress.org/), the popular blog [CMS](https://en.wikipedia.org/wiki/Content_management_system).
+RPB Chessboard is a plugin for [WordPress](https://wordpress.org/), the popular blog [CMS](https://en.wikipedia.org/wiki/Content_management_system).
-It allows to typeset and display chess games and diagrams on posts and pages of WordPress blogs, using the standard [FEN](https://en.wikipedia.org/wiki/Forsyth-Edwards_Notation) and [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) notations.
+It allows to typeset and display chess games and diagrams in posts and pages of WordPress blogs, using the standard [FEN](https://en.wikipedia.org/wiki/Forsyth-Edwards_Notation) and [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) notations.